Are you looking for the best life changing books to read? Add these incredibly inspiring and life-changing books to your reading list.

 “The Deep Work Hypothesis: The ability to perform deep work is becoming increasingly rare at exactly the same time it is becoming increasingly valuable in our economy.
 As a consequence, the few who cultivate this skill, and then make it the core of their working life, will thrive.”Cal Newport

 9. The Diary of a Young Girl by Anne Frank

 “The best remedy for those who are afraid, lonely or unhappy is to go outside, somewhere where they can be quite alone with the heavens, nature and God.
-Because only then does one feel that all is as it should be and that God wishes to see people happy, amidst the simple beauty of nature.
-As long as this exists, and it certainly always will, I know that then there will always be comfort for every sorrow, whatever the circumstances may be.
-And I firmly believe that nature brings solace in all troubles.”Anne Frank
+Because only then does one feel that all is as it should be and that God wishes to see people happy, amidst the simple beauty of nature.”Anne Frank

 10. Life Lessons: Two Experts on Death & Dying Teach Us About the Mysteries of Life & Living by Elisabeth Kübler-Ross and David Kessler